Race and ethnicity in Latin America: Racial and ethnical ideologies

-Brazilians are made up of a mixed race of individuals with native Brazilian ancestry, Portuguese or other European,Asian and African descent.
+Brazilian ancestry has contributions from native Brazilian, Portuguese or other European, Asian and African populations.

 Racial and ethnical terms

 The five racial categories in which the Brazilian Institute of Geography and Statistic has for the population is Branco, Pardo, Preto, Amarelo, and Indigena.
 Furthermore, Brazil has three different systems for racial classification.
 These systems are dependent on a white to black spectrum.